 The new World Ranking for 2018 has an official webpage with a test version.
-We would like to thank Zoltan Bencsik, ITTF Rankings Manager, for his assistance and effort accepting our feedback regarding some mistakes that occur in it.
+We would like to thank Zoltan Bencsik, the ITTF Rankings Manager, for his assistance and effort in accepting our feedback regarding some mistakes that have occurred in it.

-For the rest of this article, we are considering an improved version of the current ranking, which fixes some issues which are still present on the referenced website.
-Therefore, the information in this article might differ from the one you can find online at the moment of reading this.
+For the rest of this article, we are considering an improved version of the current ranking, which fixes some issues that are still present on the referenced website.
+Therefore, the information in this article might differ from the one you can find online at the time of reading this.

 Only the top 3 players remain at the same position in both rankings.
-Wong Chun Ting is the one having the biggest benefit, as he would be seed number four.
+Wong Chun Ting has the biggest benefit, as he would be seed number four.
 Vladimir Samsonov has a good improvement too, ascending four positions.

-Three players lose their top-16 priviliged position: Fang Bo, Timo Boll and Yan An.
-The three of them had a much better ranking due to a few but successful participations.
-As the new ranking encourages players to compete more frequently, it strongly affects them.
+Three players lose their top-16 privileged position: Fang Bo, Timo Boll and Yan An.
+The three of them had a much better ranking due to few, but successful, participations.
+As the new ranking requires players to compete more frequently, it really affects them.

 Let’s see now the Women’s ranking differences:

 In this case, only two players keep their position: Ding Ning and Zhu Yuling.
-The most damaged player, which is not really, is Li Xiaoxia, as she announced her retirement in January.
-Apart from her, Wu Yang and Doo Hoi Kem would leave the top-16, losing 30 and 46 positions respectively.
+The most disadvantaged player, though not really, is Li Xiaoxia, as she announced her retirement in January.
+Apart from her, Wu Yang and Doo Hoi Kem would leave the top-16, losing 30 and 46 positions, respectively.

-The players ascending the most are Suh Hyowon, Tie Yana and Yang Haeun, which achieve a top-16 seed, along with Jeon Jihee and Hu Melek, which account for the total of five differences.
+The players ascending the most are Suh Hyowon, Tie Yana and Yang Haeun, who achieve a top-16 seed, along with Jeon Jihee and Hu Melek, which accounts for a total of five differences.

 Old Ranking or New Ranking?

-Players usually keep an eye on their ranking position, as it strongly influences their life.
-As an example, playing the qualification stage of an ITTF World Tour event makes the player start competing two days before than a seeded player.
+Players usually keep an eye on their ranking position, as it greatly influences their life.
+For example, when playing the qualification stage of an ITTF World Tour event, the player must start competing two days before a seeded player.

 Consequently, having a realistic and trustworthy World Ranking is an important matter.
 How can we measure the confidence level of a ranking?
 Let’s first take a look at some ranking theory.

 Ordering a limited amount of entities based on observations does not have any perfect method.
 That is, there is no statistical/mathematical theory or algorithm that guarantees that we obtain a perfect ranking.
-In fact, there is not such perfect concept.
-Thus, it is always up to the organizer to determine which ranking kind to use.
+In fact, there is no such perfect concept.
+Thus, it is always up to the organizer to determine which ranking type to use.

 The publication “Survey of the major world sports rating systems” (Journal of Quantitative Analysis in Sports, Vol. 7, 2011), by R.T.
-Stefani, presents a list of all the different ranking systems used by internationally recognized sports federations.
-The analysis over 159 sports provides these facts:
+Stefani, presents a list of all the different ranking systems used by internationally-recognized sports federations.
+The analysis of over 159 sports provides these facts: